graphprotocol/rfcs/rfcs/0004-fulltext-search.md

 The proposed process of adding a fulltext search index to an Entity involves adding a special field to that Entity in the GraphQL schema of the subgraph's definition.
-The subgraph developer will create a new virtual field of type String that is marked with the special `@FullTextSearch` directive.
+The subgraph developer will create a new virtual field of type String that is marked with the special `@index` directive.
-The directive will have two required parameters for specifying the language and the fields to be incorporated.
-Verification of the index definition will ensure that all fields referenced are valid String type fields on that entity.
-To be clear, the proposed interface will add the fulltext search definitions to the subgraph deployment hash, so adding or updating a fulltext search index will require an update to the subgraph.
+The directive will have two required parameters for specifying the index `type` and `params`.
+Params fields are specific to the index type; in the case of fulltext search there will be two params to specify: `language` and `fields`.
+Verification of the index definition will ensure that all fields referenced are valid String type fields.
+To be clear, the proposed interface will add the fulltext search index definitions to the subgraph deployment hash, so adding or updating a fulltext search index will require an update to the subgraph.
 With subgraph composition it will be possible to easily create new subgraphs that add specific fulltext search indexes to an existing subgraph.

 Example fulltext search field definition:
 ```graphql